 Just this week, Search Engine Roundtable reported that Matt Cutts announced at SMX West that a newer, ‘softer’ Panda update is in the works.
-According to Cutts, this update is aimed at helping smaller businesses recover more fully from the original update.
+According to Cutts, this update is aimed at helping smaller businesses recover more fully from the

 While we don’t know exactly what this update will look like, small businesses are undoubtedly looking forward to a potential increase in their rankings.
 Some outlets have predicted this update isn’t imminent, but that we should be expecting it within the next 2-3 months.

 A quick review of discussion on social media reveals comments such as, “Oh great, this doesn’t look good.
 They’re just trying to find a reason for more businesses to use their adwords program”, and “I WONDER what Industry will be AFFECTED this TIME?”.
 Apparently, some webmasters remain skeptical about the potential benefits of this update.

 What Webmasters Can Do Right Now to Increase the Chances of Recovery

 If your site has never fully recovered from the original Panda update, there are a few steps I’d recommend you take in preparation for the next update.
 Keep in mind Google’s admonition to focus less on optimizing for the search engines, and more on providing high-quality, relevant content for your readers.